zyddawn/NEMU-ICS2018/README.md

 Some small C programs to test the implementation of NEMU.

-### uClibc
+### newlib

-uClibc(https://www.uclibc.org/) is a C library for embedding systems.
-It requires much fewer run-time support than glibc and is very friendly to NEMU.
+newlib(https://sourceware.org/newlib) is a C library for embedding systems.
+It requires minimal run-time support and is very friendly to NEMU.

 ### kernel